Previous dayApril 14, 2026Next day

 7.8 km1--✓ ReviewedUSGS →

-A magnitude 2.3 earthquake was recorded 18 km SE of Silver Springs, Nevada on April 14, 2026 at 21:11 UTC.
+At 21:11 UTC on April 14, 2026, a magnitude 2.3 tremor occurred 18 km SE of Silver Springs, Nevada.
 This event falls inside the aftershock decay of a nearby magnitude 5.7 earthquake that occurred about 20 hours earlier.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-At a depth of 7.8 km, the event was shallow crustal.
+The hypocenter lay at 7.8 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Geolocation places the event at 39.314°N, -119.056°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-14